The Open Notebook: Pitch database

-Science Storytellers

-In 2017, The Open Notebook became a partner with, and fiscal sponsor of, Science Storytellers, an organization that helps children interview scientists using tools of science journalism.
-This organization, founded by science writer Jennifer Cutraro, operates booths at science fairs and festivals, including at the American Association for the Advancement of Science's annual Family Science Days and at the American Chemical Society's ACS Kids Zone event.

 Peeps science diorama contest

-In 2019, The Open Notebook hosted the first annual science-themed Peeps diorama contest.
+In 2019, The Open Notebook hosted an annual science-themed Peeps diorama contest.
 The project was the idea of Helen Fields, Kate Ramsayer and Joanna Fields, who had participated in past Peeps diorama contests hosted by The Washington Post and other publications.
-From 50 entries, winners included dioramas depicting, in Peeps, NASA's Hidden Figures, a virology laboratory, the National Museum of Natural History, and other scientific themes.
+Winners included dioramas depicting, in Peeps, NASA's Hidden Figures, a virology laboratory, the National Museum of Natural History, and other scientific themes.

 Contributors

 Contributors to The Open Notebook have included writers such as Nadia Drake, Ed Yong, Carl Zimmer, Laura Helmuth, Kendra Pierre-Louis, Sharon Begley, Tasneem Raja, Michelle Nijhuis, Anil Ananthaswamy, Melinda Wenner Moyer, Shraddha Chakradhar, Tom Yulsman, Olga Kreimer, Roxanne Khamsi, Brooke Borel, Mara Hvistendahl, George Musser, Azeen Ghorayshi, Sandeep Ravindran, and Charles Seife.

 Funding

-The Open Notebook is supported by individual contributions and by grants from charitable foundations.
+The Open Notebook is supported by individual contributions and by grants from charitable foundations as well as by revenue from trainings and book sales.
 TONs early-career fellowship program is supported by the Burroughs Wellcome Fund.
-The Gordon and Betty Moore Foundation has supported TON's story-annotation from series a grant to CASW as well as other TON programs.
-TON's Diverse Voices series is supported by Science Sandbox, an initiative of the Simons Foundation.
-In 2020 The Open Notebook announced that the Kavli Foundation would support development of a series of email mini-courses.
-Funding from the Therese Foundation helps support development of topical collection, and The Open Notebook has also received funding from the National Association of Science Writers and the Knight Science Journalism program at MIT, which said on its site, "It's a fantastic resource for science journalists, whether they're veterans or greenhorns".
+The Gordon and Betty Moore Foundation supported the initial articles in the Storygrams series from a grant to CASW as well as other TON programs.
+TON's Diverse Voices in Science Journalism series was supported by Science Sandbox, an initiative of the Simons Foundation.
+The Kavli Foundation supported development of a series of the Science Journalism Master Classes series of online courses.
+The Open Notebook has also received funding from the National Association of Science Writers, the Knight Foundation, the Alfred P. Sloan Foundation, Lyda Hill Philanthropies, and the Knight Science Journalism program at MIT, which said on its site, "It's a fantastic resource for science journalists, whether they're veterans or greenhorns".